 Famous Violinist Joshua Bell performs at the Washington D.C.
 Metro subway incognito.

-A chain email on Joshua Bell's performance at L'Enfant's Plaza Metro station lives on after four years.
+A chain email on Joshua Bell's performance at L'Enfant's Plaza Metro station lives on.

-Since early 2007 to this day, 3rd of September 2011, a chain email has proliferated about American virtuoso violinist Joshua Bell performing incognito at Washington D.C.
+Since early 2007, a chain email has proliferated about American virtuoso violinist Joshua Bell performing incognito at Washington D.C.
 Metro station.
 The message is a lesson on our perception, taste, and attitude.

-After four years, the latest from this chain email I got was just the other day, Sept 2.
-A friend meant well in sending it, to share I'm sure.
+The latest from this chain email I got was 20th June 2025.
+A friend meant well in sending it, although I've known about it all along.

 The email forward claims that violinist Joshua Bell performed incognito at a metro station in Washington D.C. playing on a violin worth millions of dollars but his performance received very little interest from passersby.

-On January 12, 2007, at 7:51 a.m., Joshua Bell performed incognito at a metro station in Washington, D.C. as an experiment.
+On January 12, 2007, at 7:51 a.m., famous world-renowned violinist Joshua Bell performed incognito at a metro station in Washington, D.C. as an experiment.
 The moment was a morning rush hour.
-In the next 43 minutes, as the violinist performed six beautiful violin pieces, some 1,097 people almost all of them on the way to work passed by.
+He played on his $3.5 million Stradivarius violin In the next 43 minutes, as the violinist performed six beautiful violin pieces, some 1,097 people almost all of them on the way to work passed by, with only a few stopping to listen, highlighting how context and expectations affect our perception of beauty and talent.

 (It should be noted that contrary to what the chain email claims in which all musical pieces he played were Bach's, they were not!)